Jerry Leiber and Mike Stoller

 Based on their accountant's advice they asked for an audit of Atlantic.
 When the audit was completed it showed they were owed $18,000.
 To which they were given the following choice 1) take a check for $18,000 and never work with any Atlantic artists again or 2) forgo the money and resume business as usual.
-They chose the second option but it was some before they did anymore production for Atlantic.
+They chose the second option.
+The next Drifter recording they were scheduled to produce was given to Phil Spector and it would be some time before they did anymore production for Atlantic.

 During this time thy negotiated a deal with United Artists.
 They signed and produced Jay and the Americans, had hits with Mike Clifford (Close to Cathy and What to Do with Laurie) and the Exciters (Tell Him).
 It all ended when the executive that had hired them, Art Talamadge was fired.
 At the end of 1962 they were again without a deal.

 Realizing the business was changing they began concentrating on signing writers while working as producers.
 They signed Jeff Berry, Ellie Greenwich and Neil Diamond.

 In 1963 they started Tiger Records and later would add a sister label Daisy.
 Now not only would they produce, but they would press and through independents, distribute their own records.
 Songwriters Jeff Barry and Ellie Greenwich.
 Bossa Nova Baby by the Clovers.
 They didn't know how to get airplay and it flopped.
 Bessie Banks' Go Now (#53) was the only Tiger release that charted.